 Water lovers will want to hop in a canoe to traverse the calm waters of Lake Hangasjärvi and raging rivers of Salla.
 Or stand in the reeds and cast your fly over the waters of the Naruska river.
 Patience is a virtue, and you might be rewarded with a grayling or two for your patience.

-90% of Salla is uninhabited, with over 300 kilometers of hiking routes threading through the Salla wilderness.
+The vast majority of Salla is uninhabited and wild, with over 300 kilometers of hiking routes threading through the Salla wilderness.
 Discover natural wonders like the Giant’s Kettles of Kalliovaara.
 Climb to peak of Sorsatunturi in Tuntsa.
 Or just say hello to the curious and friendly Siberian Jays that accompany you along the Kaunisharju hiking path.

 The Salla Ski Resort has bicycles and e-bikes on offer, so you can traverse the hundreds of kilometers of bike paths in and around the Salla wilderness.
 In winter, experience the frosty fells and snowy forests on the back of a fatbike, or even an electric fatbike!